Game-Brigade/downstream/readme.md

 Downstream

+Previously the background was just the 1280x720 rectangle I changed it to repeat (so that I could have the entire "level" bigger than just what the camera sees) in a 5x5 pattern.

 To use different control assists:
   At the top of FishController, set any of the fields "enableSlow," "enableLeadingLine," or "enableTetherRadius" to true